Aluminium futures ease on low demand

-On the Multi Commodity Exchange, aluminium for delivery in June contracts eased by Rs 1.10, or 0.81 per cent, to Rs 134.40 per kg in a business turnover of 1,023 lots.
+On the Multi Commodity Exchange, aluminium for delivery in June contracts eased by 55 paise, or 0.4 percent, to Rs 136.25 per kg in a business turnover of 878 lots.

 PTI

-Aluminium prices on Monday softened by 0.81 per cent to Rs 134.40 per kg in futures trade as speculators cut bets amid subdued demand in spot market.
+Aluminium prices on Wednesday softened by 0.4 percent to Rs 136.25 per kg in futures trade as speculators cut bets amid subdued demand in spot market.

-On the Multi Commodity Exchange, aluminium for delivery in June contracts eased by Rs 1.10, or 0.81 per cent, to Rs 134.40 per kg in a business turnover of 1,023 lots.

 Moneycontrol Ready Reckoner